 Supplemental claims can not be used to appeal a decision the VA made years ago, but they can be used as a way to reopen a prior claim using new and relevant evidence.

 For example, if you were denied a service connection for PTSD in 1981 and you did not appeal the decision, that decision became final.
-But if you have new evidence from a doctor who says you have PTSD related to service, you could use a supplemental claim to request the new evidence be considered along with the previous evidence of your initial claim.
+But if you have new evidence from a doctor who says you have PTSD related to service, you could request the new evidence be considered along with evidence of your initial claim.

 “What this would do would reopen that prior final decision that denied service connection for PTSD so that you can continue to adjudicate service connection for that condition,” Underwood said.
 “It would not, though, open your prior effective date.”